FunGeST/Palimpsest/README.md

 * The RUNNING_PALIMPSEST_EXAMPLE folder contains example data and an R script for a typical Palimpsest analysis.
 Please try!</br>
 * [*Introduction to Palimpsest*](http://nbviewer.jupyter.org/github/FunGeST/Palimpsest/blob/master/Files/vignette_palimpsest.pdf) provides a comprehensive example of the Palimpsest workflow with detailed  explanations of each function.</br>
-* Please refer to the following paper for extensive description of the statistical methods used in the package: Letouzé, E., Shinde, J. *et al.* Nat.
-Commun.
-(2017) [Mutational signatures reveal the dynamic interplay of risk factors and cellular processes during liver tumorigenesis.](https://www.nature.com/articles/s41467-017-01358-x)
+* Please refer to the following paper for extensive description of the statistical methods used in the package: Letouzé, E., Shinde, J., et al. (2017) [Mutational signatures reveal the dynamic interplay of risk factors and cellular processes during liver tumourigenesis.](https://www.nature.com/articles/s41467-017-01358-x) _Nat.
+Commun._.

 Reference
 ================

-Shinde, J. *et al.* Bioinformatics (2018) [Palimpsest: an R package for studying mutational and structural variant signatures along clonal evolution in cancer.](https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/bty388/4996591)
+Shinde, J. et al. (2018) [Palimpsest: an R package for studying mutational and structural variant signatures along clonal evolution in cancer.](https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/bty388/4996591) _Bioinformatics_.

 <p align="center">